 Therefore, flexibility is key, and having the right processes in place can be a lifesaver when it comes to dealing with these trends.
 This is why anticipating them can give you a big advantage when drawing up plans for the coming year.

-So, without further ado, let’s dive into the 9 home service industry trends that you should get ready for in 2022:
+So, without further ado, let’s dive into the 9 home service industry trends that you should get ready for:

 Home service revenue trends